-As at 31 December 2023, the total contribution fund including the earned income stands at BD 22.8 million (2022: BD 21.4 million).
-Out of the total fund amount, payment of the principal amount equal to BD 18.5 million (2022: BD 17.9 million) consisting of the respective staff and Bank's contribution is guaranteed by the Bank to employees participating in the scheme within the applicable law.
-Out of the principal amount, BD 10.0 million (2022: BD 8.0 million) is the exposure to Bahrain and GCC sovereigns.
+As at 31 December 2024, the total contribution fund including the earned income stands at BD 24.4 million (2023: BD 22.8 million).
+Out of the total fund amount, payment of the principal amount equal to BD 19.1 million (2023: BD 18.5 million) consisting of the respective staff and Bank's contribution is guaranteed by the Bank to employees participating in the scheme within the applicable law.
+Out of the principal amount, BD 13.5 million (2023: BD 10.0 million) is the exposure to Bahrain and GCC sovereigns.
+The charge to the consolidated statement of income on account of staff saving scheme for the year amounted BD 1.4 million (2023: BD 1.2 million).